quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 #### Advantages of Soft-Max Parameterization
 Soft-max parameterization allows policies to be stochastic and can approach deterministic policies as needed.
 It also enables the selection of actions with arbitrary probabilities, which is crucial for complex problems involving function approximation.
-:p What advantage does soft-max policy parameterization offer over \(\epsilon\)-greedy action value methods?
+:p What advantage does soft-max policy parameterization offer over $\epsilon$-greedy action value methods?
 ??x
 The key advantages are:
 1. Policies can be stochastic and approximate deterministic policies more flexibly.